-Goal By the end of 2010, the IT University will have an experimental online infrastructure, which supports students and researchers in global interaction, up and running.
+Result goal 13: Before 1012 ITU will aim at establishing an online infrastructure, which supports students and researchers in global interaction.

 3.4.5 ICT/pedagogical support of local and global online interaction

 ITU has established a support center for technical and pedagogical issues related to online teaching/learning and collaboration; including support of the above mentioned virtual study environment/online networking facilities.